Ak500k/termux-youtube-dl/README.md

-# How to Use, and download youtube playlist/videos :-
+# How to use it to download youtube playlist/videos :

 1) Open YouTube playlist/videos
 2) Click on share button